aisingapore/TagUI/docs/advanced.rst

   click Submit using ocr

-  select Dress Color as Dark Blue using OCR

   if exist('Special Offer using ocr')
     click Add To Cart using OCR

+  // various usage combinations for select step select Dress Color using OCR as Dark Blue using OCR select dress_color.png as Bright Pink using ocr select Dress Color using OCR as dark_black.png select dress_color.png as bright_white.png

 If you make the background of a UI element in a ``.png`` file 100% transparent using an image editor, TagUI will be able to target the element regardless of its background.

 Conversely, you can also remove the foreground content near some anchor element like a frame, to allow you to OCR varying content in the empty area using the **read** step.